-Participation is compulsory for those who fall within the gazette under S68(2) of the Income Tax Act (PDF, 399 KB).
+Participation in AIS is compulsory for employers with 5 or more employees.
+It is gazetted under S68(2) of the Income Tax Act (PDF, 75 KB).

-However, all employers, regardless of the number of employees, are encouraged to join the AIS and submit their employees' employment income information to IRAS electronically by 1 Mar each year.
+However, all employers are encouraged to join the AIS and submit their employees' employment income information to IRAS electronically by 1 Mar each year.

 Simplify your tax filing process for employees with AIS

 AIS employers do not need to distribute hardcopies of the IR8A/IR8S/Appendix 8A/Appendix 8B to their employees as they submit the employment income to IRAS electronically.